Quick answer

 - Hana • Seoul (QA → SDET): Kept critical keywords but led with coverage %, escaped defects, and CI time saved.
 Parser-safe layout + micro repo demo → technical interview.

-- Lucas • Berlin (Generalist Marketer → Lifecycle): Shifted to retention metrics (D30, LTV), published a tiny experiment post.
+- Lucas • Berlin (Generalist Marketer → Lifecycle): Shifted to retention metrics (D30, LTV), published a validation sprint post.
 Outreach felt the same; signal didn't-three warm intros.

 From tidy to persuasive: the 30-day plan